DFCMK/Project-5/README.md

 **2024-07**
 * Bug: There is a known issue when a user attempts to delete a review for the "Orange Prom Dress" (product_id=20).
 Specifically, an IntegrityError occurs during the deletion process.
 Interestingly, this issue only affects the "Orange Prom Dress" product—CRUD functionality for reviews works as expected with all other products.
 The root cause of this bug has not yet been identified, and resolving it will be a task for the future.

+**2024-07**
+* Bug: Users are currently able to rate the same product multiple times, with the new rating overriding the previous one.
+Unfortunately, I was unable to resolve this issue before submitting the project.

 # Deployment